Couch-bit/Stock-Analyser/README.md

 # Stock-Analyser
-Stock Analyser is a simple web application which provides information on polish stocks
+Stock Analyser is a simple web application which provides information on polish stocks.